Vapor Trail

 levitated the proverbial coop trailing fin-de-siecle

-vapors of aromatherapy and the auto-romance
+vapors of aromatherapy and the auto-romance of

 strategically pierced body parts.